autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ### optimization.max_steps
 Stop training after this number of steps.
 Training will stop if `optimization.max_steps` or `optimization.max_epochs` have reached (earliest).
-By default, we disable `optimization.max_steps` by setting it as -1.
+By default, we disable `optimization.max_steps` by setting it to -1.
 ```
 # default used by AutoMM
 predictor.fit(hyperparameters={"optimization.max_steps": -1})